enel-gdh-educational/katacoda-scenarios/version-control/basics/step5.md

 git commit -a
 ```

-which basically `git adds` all the files that have changes (in their content, name, placing etc.) and had been already tracked by `git`.
+which basically `git add`s all the files that have changes (in their content, name, placing etc.) and had been already tracked by `git`.

 This means that you won't revise what files you are actually going to commit, to avoid committing accidental changes.